Stephen Hendry: Early life

-Hendry's parents, Gordon Hendry and Irene Rixson, met as teenagers in the late 1960s while working at a woollen merchant in Edinburgh.
-Irene, who worked as a secretary, became pregnant, and she and Gordon moved into a bedroom of his grandmother's flat in St Leonard's, Edinburgh.
-Irene was 18 years old when she gave birth to Hendry on 13 January 1969.
-The family subsequently moved to Gorgie.
-Hendry's younger brother Keith was born in 1972, and the family moved to Baberton Mains.
-His father was then working in the fruit and vegetable wholesale business.
+Gordon Hendry and Irene Rixson met as teenagers in the late 1960s while they were both working at a woollen merchant in Edinburgh.
+Irene became pregnant, and she and Gordon moved into a bedroom of his grandmother's flat in St Leonard's, Edinburgh.
+Irene was 18 years old when she gave birth to Stephen Gordon Hendry on 13 January 1969.
+The family then moved to Gorgie; they moved again to Baberton Mains after Hendry's younger brother Keith was born in 1972.
+Hendry's father was then working in the fruit and vegetable wholesale business.

 By the late 1970s, Hendry's father and a business partner were running three greengrocer's shops, located in Inverkeithing, Dalgety Bay, and Dunfermline.
-The family moved to a bungalow in Dalgety Bay when Hendry was nine and lived there for the next six years.
-He attended Inverkeithing High School.
-He started playing snooker when his parents bought him a miniature snooker table for Christmas in 1981.
-He subsequently began playing on full-sized tables at Maloco's Snooker Hall and the Classic Snooker Centre in Dunfermline.
-He made his first century break, a 102, at the Classic Snooker Centre several months after his 13th birthday in 1982.
+The family moved to a bungalow in Dalgety Bay when Hendry was nine and lived there for the next six years, during which time he began attending Inverkeithing High School.
+He started playing snooker at age 12 when his parents bought him a miniature snooker table for Christmas in 1981.
+He soon began playing on full-sized tables at Maloco's Snooker Hall and the Classic Snooker Centre in Dunfermline, making his first century break a few months after his 13th birthday.
+At this time, Hendry's snooker hero was Jimmy White.
+He later wrote that when he saw White at an exhibition match, he felt that "The charm and skill of the man is undeniable and yet, for all my attacking play and determination to the table quickly, I'm beginning to realise that I don't share Jimmy's colourful personality."

 When Hendry was 15, his parents separated.
 Due to financial difficulties caused by his father's problem gambling, they had to sell their house and business interests.
 Hendry's mother moved with her two sons to a council house in her hometown of Kirkliston, and Hendry began attending Queensferry High School.
 His father moved to a small flat in nearby Broxburn but travelled frequently with Hendry to snooker tournaments around the country.
-Hendry lived in a flat in South Queensferry during the early part of his professional snooker career.